 Sexuality is about the personal choices we make to explore our sexuality both alone and with a lover.
 The way in which we express our sexuality should show consideration towards others.
 Anyone may decide to remain a virgin or to be celibate.
 Everyone has the right to make their own sexual decisions without undue coercion from another person.
 We need to respect other people’s sexual decisions.
 Sex should be a pleasure not an obligation.

-A sex education needs to explain sexuality in a coherent and consistent way.
+A sex education needs to talk about sexuality in a coherent and consistent way.
 We need to explain how intercourse can equate to lovemaking on one occasion and rape on another.
 A person’s response to stimulation cannot depend on the attitude of the person supplying it.
 Date rape, for example, is usually an acceptable form of intercourse.
 So why do women object so vehemently?
 And why are men so desperate that they need to drug women?

-A man may realise that women are unenthusiastic about sex because of the way women behave.
-As long as this lack of enthusiasm goes unacknowledged, a man can continue to obtain intercourse from a woman on the assumption that she does not object.
+A man may realise that a woman is unenthusiastic about sex because of her lack of enthusiasm or because she takes obvious steps to avoid sex.
+As long as this apathy goes unacknowledged, a man can continue to obtain intercourse from a woman on the basis that she does not object.
 Many women are far from enthusiastic about sex but they rarely object explicitly.

-Given women are not aroused with a lover, intercourse represents the easiest way to satisfy a man’s sexual needs with minimal engagement and effort for a woman.
+Traditionally intercourse has always been a fully condoned (even encouraged sexual activity) even by the strictest of religions because of men’s need for regular sexual interaction.
+An implicit assumption of marriage is that a woman consents to have intercourse with her husband.
+A wife’s refusal to consummate the marriage may be grounds for annulment.
 Regardless of her relationship status, a woman retains her rights over her own body, including what she does with it and what a lover can do with it.
 When it comes to our sexual decisions, we need do only what we are comfortable to do not what others (even a lover) tell us we should do.

 In marriage the male more or less assumes that coitus is his privilege, and the law confirms him in this interpretation.
 (Alfred Kinsey 1953)